Watch: Thunderous rain as UAE witnesses unstable weather, yellow alert issued

 Some residents were seen stepping out with their umbrellas during the unstable weather conditions, even after authorities urged people to stay indoors.

 Some places even saw lightning and thunder throughout the night and early morning.
-Watch the video of lightning recorded by Storm Centre in Abu Dhabi below.
+Watch videos of lightning recorded by Storm Centre in Abu Dhabi below:

 Thunder was recorded with heavy rains in Dubai, early today morning, watch the video below: